coldfrontlabs/flexslider/README.txt

 Export API
 ==========

-You can export your Flex Slider option presets using CTools exportables.
+You can export your FlexSlider option presets using CTools exportables.
 So either using the Bulk Export module or Features.